SAMSABB/Obsidian2Anki/README.md

 - Saves time: No more copying notes into Anki by hand.

-- Written in Python: Uses libraries like genanki for Anki integration.

  - Easy to customize: Change how questions are formatted or add tags.

 ### For Employers